ClickCease Keeping Cool with City Trees: Benefits & Tips - Arborist Now

 So how do you plant street trees strategically for the best results?

+While just planting trees is great, it may not be enough.
+Thinking about and planning where the trees are going to go in congested areas will have the best results.
 For city planners, it may be best to plant trees near places where people are active, and not only focusing on parks.
 Areas with lower tree canopy cover should be focused on as well, as these areas often house communities with lower income.
 Adding more trees to these areas will make them more livable and pleasant.

 Latest News